 A well-liked long-term savings plan is the PPF Plan because it combines tax benefits, rewards, and safety.
 To encourage small contributions and returns on those investments, the PPF plan was first put into place in 1968.
 The Income Tax Act does not apply to the interest and refunds earned under this program.
 Additionally, the investor may deduct the deposits made to the PPF Account under Section 80C of the Income Tax Act.

-Public Provident Fund Highlights
+Public Provident Fund Details in Highlights

 |Name||Public Provident Fund|